 Cochlear is the leading global expert in implantable hearing solutions, dedicated to bringing the gift of sound to people all over the world, having pioneered this technology for over thirty five years, helping more than 450,000 people reconnect to their families and friends with the joy of sound.

-Cochlear India organized a CochlearCelebration event at the Shanmukhananda Hall in Mumbai on Sunday, 14th May, 2017 where expert doctors and audiologists briefed on how hearing works, how hearing loss comes into being and what are the possible solutions for hearing loss and how Cochlear TM implants help patients with hearing impairment, to lead a normal life.
+Cochlear India organized a CochlearCelebration event at the Shanmukhananda Hall in Mumbai on Sunday, 14th May, 2017 where expert doctors and audiologists briefed on how hearing works, how hearing loss comes into being and what are the possible solutions for hearing loss and how Cochlear implants help patients with hearing impairment, to lead a normal life.

 The event highlighted the glaring truth that hearing loss is often taken for granted in India despite the fact that every year thousands of Indian children are born deaf or are detected with a certain level of hearing loss.